roziunicorn/Awesome-Deep-Learning-Resources/README.md

 - [Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com/index.html) - This book covers many of the core concepts behind neural networks and deep learning.
 - [Deep Learning - An MIT Press book](http://www.deeplearningbook.org/) - Yet halfway through the book, it contains satisfying math content on how to think about actual deep learning.
 - [Some other books I have read](https://books.google.ca/books?hl=en&as_coll=4&num=10&uid=103409002069648430166&source=gbs_slider_cls_metadata_4_mylibrary_title) - Some books listed here are less related to deep learning but are still somehow relevant to this list.
+- [Grokking Deep Learning for Computer Vision](https://www.manning.com/books/grokking-deep-learning-for-computer-vision) - If you're in the market for a great book on deep learning for computer vision, I suggest you look no further.

 <a name="posts-and-articles" />